Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 Digs, digs,

-It loosens the earth.
+Loosens the earth.
 (Plow)

-Strongmen scurry in the fields
+Strong men scurry about in the fields

-With boxes on the shoulders.
+With boxes on my shoulders.

-The harvest is big.
+The harvest is large.
 (Trucks)

-Miracle pitchforks in front of us
+Miracle pitchforks are in front of us,

-With gripping hands.
+With raking hands.

-One minute boldly
+In one minute boldly

-She is dragging behind the plow -
+She drags behind the plow -

-Huge hairbrush:
+Huge comb:

 After all, our field needs